karneh/mediationmonitor.github.io/index.md

 <br>

-Looking at Figures ABOVE ONES shows how effective our methods are.
-The plots should all show a large present of a frequency between 0.3-0.1 Hz and a 1 Hz signal.
-Figure BOTTOM FIGURE shows how the longer time sample helps distinguish the presence of these frequencies.
-Interstingly, using a larger N value (to increase the plot resolution) does not help or yield new information.
-The same goes for the FFT plot that is made from a filtered signal (the third subplot in Figures HTOSE ABOVE FIGURES) This changes our plan of analysis to just look only use the default FFT function and filter out signals outside of our ranges of interest.
+The figures show how effective our methods are.
+The plots **should** all show a large precense of frequencies between 0.3-0.1 Hz and a 1 Hz signal.
+FIGURE BOTTOM FIGURE shows how longer time samples help distinguish the presence of these frequencies.
+Surprisingly, using a larger N value (to increase the plot resolution) does not help or yield new information in the frequency domain plot.
+The same goes for the plot that is made from a filtered signal (the third subplot in Figures HTOSE ABOVE FIGURES).

+This changes our plan of analysis to only use the default FFT function and filter out signals outside of our ranges of interest.

 </details>